Notes to the consolidated financial statements for the year ended 31 December 2019

-The mineral rights of new greenfields are carried at historical value until detailed technical and financial plans for the assets are finalized.
+The mineral rights of new greenfields are carried at historical value until detailed technical and financial plans for the assets are finalised.

 Property, plant and equipment, other than mining assets.
 Property, plant and equipment, other than mining assets, is stated at cost less accumulated depreciation and impairment losses.
 The cost of self-constructed assets includes the cost of materials, direct labour and an appropriate proportion of production overheads, and the corresponding capitalised borrowing costs.
 Where an item of property, plant and equipment, other than mining assets, comprises major components having different useful lives, they are accounted for as separate items of property, plant and equipment.

-Expenditure incurred to replace a component of an item of property, plant and equipment, other than mining assets, that is accounted for separately is capitalised with the carrying amount of the component that has been replaced.
-Subsequent expenditure is capitalised if future economic benefits will arise from the expenditure.
-All other expenditure, including repairs and maintenance expenditure, is recognised in profit or loss as an expense as incurred.
+Expenditure incurred to replace a component of an item of property, plant and equipment, other than mining assets, that is accounted for separately, is capitalised to the carrying amount of the component that has been replaced being written off.
+Subsequent expenditure is capitalised if future economic benefits arise from the expenditure.
+All other expenditure, including repairs and maintenance, is recognised in profit or loss as an expense as incurred.